legdna/drei/README.md

-# drei - DaVinci Resolve Easy Installer (Alpha)
+# drei - DaVinci Resolve Easy Installer (Beta)

-**Caution: This project is currently in the alpha stage.
+**Caution: This project is currently in the beta stage.
 Use with care and expect potential issues.**

 **drei** is a bash script designed to simplify the installation process of DaVinci Resolve on Linux distributions.
 The script utilizes containerization to ensure a consistent environment across different systems.